soiuznershemy/portroyale3/README.md

 v0.12:

-- RAR contains mysql and main folder named PortRoyale3
+- RAR contains mysql and the main folder named PortRoyale3